 Get the Right Fit

 Half the battle of finding quality clothes is uncovering garments that actually fit you well!
 While major brands make clothes in cookie-cutter sizes, the reality is that people come in all different shapes and sizes.
 One way to make sure you always look and feel great is to purchase clothing that is suited to your body type.
 Checking sizing charts can help make online shopping more successful, but typically it is much better to actually try items in-store.
-What’s more, you can consider having certain clothing items tailored to your specific measurements.
+What’s more, you can consider having certain clothing items tailored to your specific measurements, these also prevents from overbuying clothes you might never wear.
 This is especially true for higher-end items like formal wear.

 There’s nothing wrong with wearing formal clothes for a business meeting or a personal event.
 However, even your most elegant pieces of clothing should still remain functional.
 If you find it difficult to perform basic daily activities in your clothes, then it’s time to reconsider your wardrobe.
 Clothes are meant to be functional first and foremost –– don’t forget that!
 (There’s no use buying a jacket that doesn’t help you stay warm, for example.)
 This applies especially to tight-fitting dresses or pants that make it uncomfortable to sit or move.